OXID-eSales/github-actions/docs/actions/install_shop.md

 # install_shop

-This action first runs oe-console oe:setup:shop, configuring the shop to use the mysl database in  the mysql container, <http://localhost.local> as shop URL, /var/www/source as shop-directory and /var/www/source/tmp as compile-directory.
+This action first runs oe-console oe:setup:shop, configuring the shop to use the mysql database in  the mysql container, <http://localhost.local> as shop URL, /var/www/source as shop-directory and /var/www/source/tmp as compile-directory.

 If the input "config_idebug" is set to true, iDebug is activated in source/source/config.inc.php.